jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 ---

 This disk contains a prototype version of OS/2 from early 1987, code-named **FOOTBALL** (aka **PIGSKIN**).
-It predates the release of OS/2 1.0 by some 8 months.
+It predates the completion of OS/2 1.0 by some eight months.

 On boot, the following message is displayed on-screen: